 Braces are a tried and true method for straightening your teeth and enhancing your oral health.
-At Darwin Orthodontic Centre, we offer a variety of braces types to help you achieve a new smile that you are proud to show off.
+At Darwin Orthodontics, we offer a variety of braces types to help you achieve a new smile that you are proud to show off.

 Every treatment plan we develop is completely customised and considers the goals, objectives and lifestyle of the patient.
-After your initial consultation with our specialist orthodontist, we will make a recommendation for your treatment.
+After your initial consultation with one of our specialist orthodontists, we will make a recommendation for your treatment.